For more information on many of these terms see http://www.pcwebopedia.com/

 Decision models - a simplified representation of a situation that can be used for making decisions.
 A map is a model used to make decisions about the best route from point A to point B.

 Decision-support systems - part of an information system that correlates information from many different sources including specific patient data and the literature to provide suggestions to the clinician.
-They include spreadsheets in which a user creates a model to use and specially designed decision tools that assist the user to structure the problem and make a decision based on a weighted analysis of the analysis.
+It may be a spreadsheets on which a user creates a model to use and specially designed decision tools that assist the user to structure the problem and make a decision based on a weighted analysis of the analysis.
+See Clinical Decision Support System.

 Decrypt - the process of translating a coded, or encrypted, message into a readable format.